VirgilSecurity/virgil-crypto-c/docs/c_gmodule.md

 The c_enum item can have these attributes:

 visibility:
     Defines symbol binary visibility.
+This attribute must not be inherited.
     The visibility attribute is optional.
 Its default value is "public".
 It can take one of the following values:

 Value: Meaning:
 public: Symbols of the types and methods are visible in a binary file.
 private: Symbols of the types and methods are hidden in a binary file.

 scope:
     Defines component visibility within scope.
-The scope attribute is
+This attribute can be inherited.
+The scope attribute is optional.
-    optional.
 Its default value is "public".
-It can take one of the following
+It can take one of the following values:
-    values:

 Value: Meaning:
 public: Component is visible for outside world.